mthdadalto/pgunit/README.md

 |`pgunit.fail(message VARCHAR) returns void`|If reached, the test fails with the message provided|

 ## Examples

+We tested PGUnit with PGUnit itself, if you need more examples, please check the meta.sql, where you can find this tests.

 Test case that checks if an application user is created by a stored procedure
 - the user id is returned if user id 1 is a parent